Mental Preparation for Civil Service Examination 2018

 Mental Preparation for Civil Examination

 Even though you have spent the last several months preparing for the exam, you are probably feeling slightly anxious about the Preliminary Examination.
 In addition to developing an approach to each section of the exam, you need to be mentally prepared for the challenges presented by the Preliminary Examination.
-Most test-takers feel some anxiety, and the most prepared are those who have worked hard and learnt to manage that anxiety.
+Most test-takers feel some anxiety, and the most prepared are those who have worked hard and learned to manage that anxiety.
 Having the plan to manage stress is essential to achieving your optimal score.

 If you encounter a situation expecting to be successful you are much more likely to be successful than if you expect to fail.
 Consider the following two statements by two different students: